 As a minimum it is proposed that developers should provide for safe, overlooked, well-lit and secure parking for powered two wheeled vehicles equal to 2% of the car parking spaces provided at retail developments and 4% of the car parking spaces at all other developments except residential.

 For housing developments space shall be made available within the dwelling curtilage or in allocated or bays.

-Table 5: Minimum Parking Standards for Powered Two Wheelers